 Other times, relationship addiction can lead a person to turn to drugs or alcohol to self-medicate away negative feelings about themselves and their lives.
 Conversely, people with substance abuse issues may become involved in bad relationships because their overuse of drugs and alcohol is problematic, and a person seeking stability may very well be scared away by this fact.

 Regardless of which behavior came first, both problems tend to exacerbate each other, leading to an ever-increasing cycle of relationship problems and escalating substance abuse.

 Recovery in Tune is a specialized addiction treatment facility that offers comprehensive programs, in both outpatient and partial hospitalization formats, designed to treat all aspects of a person’s mental health and well-being.
 Severe emotional problems, such as those related to relationship addiction, need to be addressed in conjunction with substance use disorders to prevent relapse and ensure a person is stable enough to maintain long-lasting sobriety.

 If you are suffering from addiction to both substances and relationships, contact us today!
-We are committed to ensuring that each person we treat receives the very best care available and are given the tools they need to reclaim their lives for good!
+We are committed to ensuring that each person we treat receives the very best care available and is given the tools they need to reclaim their lives for good!